SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

 In this section, we conduct a comprehensive evaluation of the proposed SCOPE framework.
-To validate its ``online'' and ``training-free'' advantages, we compare it against both traditional heuristics and learning-based baselines in terms of user satisfaction, fairness, energy efficiency, and computational latency.
+All simulations are implemented in Matlab and executed on a desktop equipped with an AMD Ryzen 9 5950X CPU and 64 GB RAM.
+We compare SCOPE against multiple traditional heuristics and learning-based baselines to validate its effectiveness in terms of connectivity, equity, and resource efficiency.